 72 taxonomic classifier (Francis et al., 2013).
 This method uses an expectation maximization algorithm

-73 where the sequence data are first mapped to a database comprised on all sequence data in the Genbank
+73 where the sequence data are first mapped to a database comprised of all sequence data in the Genbank

-74 nt database, then through an iterative process re-assigns ambiguously mapped reads to based on the
+74 nt database.
+Then, through an iterative process, it re-assigns ambiguously mapped reads based on the

 75 proportion of reads mapped unambigously to individual taxa in the database.
 The PathoScope 2.0 taxo-